-The following pages are our most frequently requested outdoor education units.
-Other activities are available, and we are willing to create or adapt a schedule to fit your needs.
+The following pages are our most frequently requested Outdoor Education units, in addition to Challenge Course and Recreational activites.
+We would love to tailor your retreat to meet your needs.
 In each unit that we teach, we try to connect what they learned to the Bible.
+Any Environmental and Outdoor Skills units are included in the cost of your retreat although Challenge Course and Recreational activities may incur an additional cost listed next to the activity description.